SHARE

 Company Info

 Butler is a product of Trello.
 Previously, Butler is owned by Ludable LLC, founded by Oscar Triscon in 2016.
 In December 2018, Trello announced it has acquired Butler, which is one of their most popular Power-Ups.
-Oscar is now part of the Trello team.
-Trello itself has been acquired by Atlassian, the makers of Jira software, in 2017.
+Trello itself has been acquired by Atlassian, the makers of Jira, in 2017.